Compiled by the Road Trip Alberta team

 Location: 15883 116 Ave NW

 We are VERY picky when it comes to Thai food, so you can trust us when we put Siam Thai Kitchen on our list!
 We followed the recommendations from our Edmonton peers and gave this restaurant a shot.
 The result?
-Their food is a close as you’ll get to eating in Thailand.
+Their food is as close as you’ll get to eating in Thailand.

 There is plenty of choice on the menu including delicious curries, stir-fries, and noodle dishes.
 Personally, we recommend the seafood pineapple red curry or the classic Pad Thai.
-If you’re not that hungry, order the Thai Papaya Salad, or stuffed deep fried tofu – there are truly so many excellent options.
+If you’re not that hungry, order the Thai Papaya salad or stuffed deep-fried tofu – there are truly so many excellent options.

 If you’re a fan of Thai, this one has to be on your Edmonton restaurants list.
 Sawadee Ka!